-This course introduces basic science concepts, environmental processes, and the influence of humans upon the environment including ecological concepts, population growth, natural resources, and environmental problems from the scientific, social, political, and economic perspectives.
+This course introduces basic science concepts, environmental processes, and the influence of humans upon the environment including ecological concepts, population growth, natural resources, and environmental problems from the scientific perspective.
+Students will learn about ecological communities and various ecosystems.
+Upon successful completion of this course, students will be able to apply basic biology and chemistry concepts to environmental studies, identify the components of ecological communities, compare the characteristics of biomes, discuss approaches to sustaining biodiversity, and the effects of evolution and the human population on ecosystems.

 Co-requisite: BIO122L